Affiliate Disclosure: This page contains affiliate links from Bluehost and Amazon. Click here to know more.

 2. What is a stock market?

 The stock market or share market or equity market is a place where shares of different companies are traded.
-Companies need funds to grow and there are two types of financing available.
+Companies need funds to expand their business and there are two types of financing available.

 - Debt financing – Where company takes a loan from a bank for certain period of time which it has to return with interest.